We provide library services to all University of Hartford students, faculty, staff, and visitors.

 Other Services in the Harrison Libraries building

 See our floor plans to locate these services.

 The Faculty Center for Learning and Development (FCLD) was established to assist faculty with the incorporation of technology and new teaching methods into their established curriculum.
 Located in the Harrison Libraries Main Level.

 The Center for Teaching Excellence and Innovation promotes a culture of effective pedagogy and scholarship that supports faculty through activities such as mentoring, providing resources and programs, and sharing best practices.
 Located in the Harrison Libraries Lower Level.

 The Center for Student Success offers one-on-one and group tutoring services.
 Assistance is free of charge and professional or peer tutors are available to help with course-specific content, writing issues, or even generating research and ideas.
-Located in the Harrison Libraries Lower Level.
+Make an appointment through CSS, then meet your tutor in the rooms on the lower level of the Harrison Libraries.

 The van Rooy Center for Complexity and Conflict Analysis invites students of the University of Hartford to join in the study of complexity.
 With speakers, seminars and the opportunity for collaborative research, you will better understand the world and discover fundamental rules that we as human beings need to know and apply.
 The science of complexity has the potential to contribute to the avoidance of conflict, to the prevention of disasters, to political stability, to improved nutrition, and to the protection of the environment.
 Located in the Harrison Libraries Upper Level.